Call us: 0800 843 752Free shipping for orders $150 or over

 Alectryon excelsus hedge spacing

 The Alectryon excelsus hedge spacing is generally 75 cm between the plants.
-If you want the hedge to fill in faster, you can shorten the spacing to 50 cm.
+If you want the hedge to fill in more quickly, you can reduce the spacing to 50 cm.
 However, going wider than 75 cm will have two effects.
-The first is that the gap between the plants at the base will be harder to fill in and this can cause frustration.
+The first is that the gap between the plants at the base will be harder to fill in, and this can cause frustration.
 The second is that the plants will tend to grow wider rather than upward.
-At a closer spacing the plants compete for light, and in doing so, they push each other upwards.
-Therefore, The Plant Company recommends a 75 cm spacing to achieve an amazing hedge.
+At a closer spacing, the plants compete for light, and in doing so, they push each other upwards.
+Therefore, The Plant Company recommends a 75 cm spacing to achieve a fantastic hedge.

 How to grow a Alectryon excelsus pleached hedge

-A pleached hedge starts with purchasing trees with a clear to about 1 m and a bushy top.
-These are called standards and can be purchased with clear stems anywhere from 80 cm to 1.5 m.
-The trees are then planted 1.5-2 metres apart and the upper portion is trimmed just like a normal hedge.
+A pleached hedge begins with purchasing trees that have a clear trunk to about 1 metre and a bushy top.
+These are called standards and can be purchased with clear stems, ranging in length from 80 cm to 1.5 m.
+The trees are then planted 1.5-2 metres apart, and the upper portion is trimmed in the same manner as a typical hedge.
 Staking is essential so the trees remain supported as they establish.
-If you require specific Titoki trees for your project, feel free to email shop@theplantcompany.co.nz and the team will help.
+If you require specific Titoki trees for your project, please don't hesitate to email shop@theplantcompany.co.nz, and our team will be happy to assist you.

-The growth rate of Alectryon excelsus depends on where it is positioned and how well it is cared for.
-In a warm climate with good growing conditions, it will grow to 8 m tall and 3 m wide in about 15-20 years.
-Where anything impedes the growth such as drought, wind exposure, cold climates it will grow at a slower rate.
+The growth rate of Alectryon excelsus depends on its position and the level of care it receives.
+In a warm climate with favourable growing conditions, it will grow to approximately 8 m tall and 3 m wide in 15-20 years.
+Where anything impedes the growth, such as drought, wind exposure, or cold climates, it will grow at a slower rate.
 While this tree can grow to 8 m tall, it is often clipped to smaller sizes and often into a hedge.
 Overall, the growth rate is considered medium relative to other NZ native hedging plants.

 Alectryon excelsus grows best when planted in full sun or partial shade on a well-drained site.
-We cannot emphasise enough the importance of good drainage as plants can become diseased and die if drainage is poor or they are constantly waterlogged.
+We cannot emphasise enough the importance of good drainage, as plants can become diseased and die if drainage is poor or they are constantly waterlogged.
 It will tolerate coastal environments, wind, and frost.
+Staking is also highly recommended after planting to provide additional stability.

 What are the identifying features of Alectryon excelsus?